act-onbrand-2-0/Onbrand.2.0/Setup/RBAC_PERMISSIONS.md

 ## Overview

-ACT 2.0 implements a comprehensive role-based access control system with 5 distinct roles, each with specific permissions for brand management.
+The ACT 2.0 platform implements a comprehensive **5-tier role system** with **40+ granular permissions**.
+Every user is assigned a role within each brand they belong to, and permissions are inherited hierarchically.

+**Updated:** December 2025 - New role structure with quota management.

 ## User Roles